John M. Jumper

-John Michael Jumper (born 1985) is an American chemist and computer scientist.
-Jumper and Demis Hassabis were awarded the 2024 Nobel Prize in Chemistry for protein structure prediction.
+John Michael Jumper (born 1 January 1985) is an American chemist and computer scientist.
+Jumper, Demis Hassabis and David Baker were awarded the 2024 Nobel Prize in Chemistry for protein structure prediction.

-As of 2025 Jumper serves as director at Google DeepMind.
+Jumper served as a director at Google DeepMind for nearly nine years.
 Jumper and his colleagues created AlphaFold, an artificial intelligence (AI) model to predict protein structures from their amino acid sequence with high accuracy.
-Jumper stated that the AlphaFold team plans to release 100 million protein structures.
+The AlphaFold team had released 214 million protein structures as of January 2024.

 The scientific journal Nature included Jumper as one of the ten "people who mattered" in science in their annual listing of Natures 10 in 2021.

+In June 2026, Jumper announced that he would leave the company to join Anthropic after a break.

 Education

-Jumper received a Bachelor of Science with majors in physics and mathematics from Vanderbilt University in 2007, a Master of Philosophy in theoretical condensed matter physics from the University of Cambridge where he was a student of St Edmund’s College, Cambridge in 2010 on a Marshall Scholarship, a Master of Science in theoretical chemistry from the University of Chicago in 2012, and a Doctor of Philosophy in theoretical chemistry from the University of Chicago in 2017.
+Jumper graduated from Pulaski Academy in 2003.
+He received a Bachelor of Science with majors in physics and mathematics from Vanderbilt University in 2007, a Master of Philosophy in theoretical condensed matter physics from the University of Cambridge where he was a student of St Edmund's College, Cambridge in 2008 on a Marshall Scholarship, a Master of Science in theoretical chemistry from the University of Chicago in 2012, and a Doctor of Philosophy in theoretical chemistry from the University of Chicago in 2017.
 His doctoral advisors at the University of Chicago were Tobin R. Sosnick and Karl Freed.

-Career and research
+Career

 Jumper's research investigates algorithms for protein structure prediction.

-AlphaFold

 This image represents the final product of AlphaFold and it compares its results with other competitors at the CASP competition.

 AlphaFold is a deep learning algorithm developed by Jumper and his team at DeepMind, a research lab acquired by Google's parent company Alphabet Inc. It is an artificial intelligence program which performs predictions of protein structure.

-Awards and honors

 In November 2020, AlphaFold was named the winner of the 14th Critical Assessment of Structure Prediction (CASP) competition.
 This international competition benchmarks algorithms to determine which one can best predict the 3D structure of proteins.
 AlphaFold won the competition, outperforming other algorithms scoring above 90 for around two-thirds of the proteins in CASP's global distance test (GDT), a test that measures the degree to which a computational program predicted structure is similar to the lab experiment determined structure, with 100 being a complete match, within the distance cutoff used for calculating GDT.

+In 2026, Jumper left DeepMind and joined Anthropic.